mallgroup/mpapi-client-php/README.md

 ## ⚠ Warning

-- client does not include support for deprecated endpoints (i.e., `/v1/deliveries` or `/v1/gifts`), that will be changed, replaced or removed in the future
+- client does not include support for deprecated endpoints that will be changed, replaced or removed in the future (i.e., `/v1/deliveries` or `/v1/gifts`)

-### This is still a Beta release, and some features are missing or incomplete
+## ℹ Known missing or incomplete features

-- [ ] Transports v2 support
+- [ ] Support for `/v2/transports` endpoints